PACKAGE LEAFLET: INFORMATION FOR THE USER

 Warnings and precautions

-??
-If you have liver or kidney diseases.
+If you have liver or kidney disease.

-??
 If you have had an allergy or reaction to any medication used to treat your disease.

 During treatment with Clopidogrel SUN:

-??
-If you cut or injure yourself, bleeding may take longer than usual to stop.
-This is related to the way the medication works, as it prevents the blood from forming clots.
-For minor cuts or injuries, such as cutting during shaving, this is not a problem.
-However, if you are concerned about your bleeding, consult your doctor immediately (see section 4 "Possible side effects").
+If you cut or injure yourself, the bleeding may take longer than usual to stop.
+This is related to the way the medicine works, as it prevents the blood's ability to form clots.
+For minor cuts or injuries, such as cuts during shaving, this is usually not a problem.
+However, if you are concerned about your bleeding, consult your doctor immediately (see section 2 "Warnings and precautions").

-??
-Your doctor may request blood tests.
+Your doctor may ask you to have blood tests.

 Children and adolescents

-Use of Clopidogrel SUN with other medications
+Using Clopidogrel SUN with other medicines

-- Ticlopidine, or other antiplatelet agents.
+ticlopidine, or other antiplatelet agents.

 Taking Clopidogrel SUN with food and drinks